 Buying Crypto Before Going Through an Exchange

 Some people decide to buy their first cryptocurrency from a friend or a total stranger because they believe it is trustworthy.
 It is a mistake as it exposes the investor to fraud and even theft.
 If you are wondering where to buy crypto, you need to use an exchange.
-According to SoFi Invest, “These exchanges have a third party that helps conduct transactions to make sure they go through as intended—sort of like a bank.”
+According to SoFi, “These exchanges have a third party that helps conduct transactions to make sure they go through as intended—sort of like a bank.”

 Using the Wrong Crypto Wallet